 Fortunately, a pressure washer can turn back the hands of time and make your old wood fence look like new again.
 All it takes is the right tools and a little know-how.

-Work in sections.
-Start from one end of your fence and wet the first section of fencing.
-Spray down surrounding foliage as well to saturate the soil prior to using detergent.
-This will help to encourage runoff of detergent water to prevent harming your plants.
+Pro-Tip: Before cleaning, spray down surrounding foliage as well to saturate the soil prior to using detergent.
+This will help to encourage the runoff of detergent water to prevent harming your plants.

-Use a low-medium pressure spray pattern when rinsing the detergent.
-Wood is soft, and you don't want to cause any damage to the surface of your fence.
-A fan-pattern with moderate pressure is a good bet to cover a decent sized area.
+Use a low-to-medium pressure spray pattern when rinsing the detergent.
+Wood is soft, and you don't want to cause any damage or streaking on the surface of your fence.
+A fan pattern with moderate pressure is a good bet to cover medium-large areas.

 Repeat the process of applying detergent and rinsing it clean for each section of fencing.
-Applying detergent to the entire fence prior to rinsing will cause the detergent to be absorbed and dry onto the fence.
+Applying detergent to the entire fence prior to rinsing will cause the detergent to be absorbed and dry onto the fence before you get to spray it off.
 You don't want this to happen.
 Keep the detergent wet until it's rinsed away to prevent spots and streaks from the detergent.

 After pressure washing your fence, let it dry for at least 48 hours.
 You want to allow enough time for all of the absorbed water to evaporate from the wood so it doesn't get sealed in.